-Most active during warm summer months, habronema cause "summer sores" that are itchy, may become infected, and may assume a growth-like appearance resembling a sacroid or squamous cell carcinoma, especially around the eyes or on the sheath of the penis.
+Most active during warm summer months, habronema cause "summer sores" that are itchy, may become infected, and may assume a growth-like appearance resembling a sacroid or squamous cell carcinoma, especially around the eyes or on the sheath of the penis of the horse.
 The intense itchiness often prompts the horse to chew and bite at the area, causing additional damage to the skin.

 Habronema nematodes produce eggs in the horse's stomach, and the larvae move through the gastrointestinal tract and out in the horse's feces where maggots of stable or house flies can pick up the larvae.
 The habronema larvae migrate to the mouth parts of the fly where they can be spread to other horses.